 Products can be covered by more than one Union harmonisation act.
 If one or more of these acts do not exclude the application of the other Union harmonisation legislation, then all relevant legislation apply simultaneously.

-The manufacturer must ensure that the product complies with all applicable Union Harmonisation Legislation (see Chapter 2.6 “Simultaneous Application of Union Harmonisation Acts” of the Blue Guide).
+In this case, the manufacturer must ensure that the product complies with all applicable Union Harmonisation Legislation.

-Some indicative examples are given below.
+(see Chapter 2.6 “Simultaneous Application of Union Harmonisation Acts” of the Blue Guide).

 EU Environmental legislation

 Radio equipment is generally also covered by environmental legislation such as RoHS (Restrictions of Hazardous Substances), WEEE (Waste Electrical and Electronic Equipment), REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) and ErP (ecodesign for Energy-Related Products).